demystifyfp/demystifyfp/content/fsharp/series/fstweet/handling-login-request.md

 Hi there!

-In the previous blog post we have validated the login request from the user and mapped it to a domain type `LoginRequest`.
+In the [previous blog post]({{< relref "adding-login.md" >}}), we have validated the login request from the user and mapped it to a domain type `LoginRequest`.
 The next step is authenticating the user to login to the application.

-This involves following steps.
+It involves following steps.

 1. Finding the user with the given username
 2. If the user exists, matching the provided password with the user's corresponding password hash.
-3. If the password matches, creating a user session (cookie) and redirecting the user to the home page.
+3. If the password matches, creating a user session (cookie) and redirecting the user to the homepage.
 4. Handling the errors while performing the above three steps.

 We are going to implement all the above steps except creating a user session in this blog post.